Infinite scroll in Angular TreeGrid component

 Limitations

-- Due to the element height limitation in browsers, the maximum number of records loaded by the tree grid is limited due to the browser capability.
+- Due to browser element height limitations, the maximum number of records loaded by TreeGrid is limited by browser capabilities.

-- It is necessary to set a static height for the component or its parent container when using infinite scrolling.
-The 100% height will work only if the component height is set to 100%, and its parent container has a static height.
+- Always set a static height for the TreeGrid or its parent container when using infinite scrolling.
+Setting 100% height works only if the parent container has a fixed height.

-- When infinite scrolling is activated, compatibility for copy-paste and drag-and-drop operations is limited to the data items visible in the current viewport of the tree grid.
+- When infinite scrolling is enabled, copy-paste and drag-and-drop operations are limited to rows in the current viewport.

-- Cell selection will not be persisted in cache mode.
+- Cell selection is not persisted in cache mode.

-- The aggregated information is displayed based on the current view items.
+- Aggregate information is shown based only on current view items.

-- Programmatic selection using the selectRows and selectRow methods are not supported in infinite scrolling.
+- Programmatic selection using selectRows and selectRow is not supported in infinite scrolling mode.

 - Batch editing